abduljaleel/workshop-appflow-athena-quicksight/README.md

   text like '%Deploy%';
 ```

-*   Run a query to view the contents of this new table
+*   Run a select query to view the contents of this new table

 ![image](images/athena-newtable.png)